DivyaP1063/Emi-backend/api_docs/recovery_person_customers_api.md

 5. **Only Active Assignments**: The API only returns customers with active assignments to the recovery person.

+6. **Customer Details**: Use the customer details endpoint to view complete information including documents, EMI details, and collection status.

+7. **Device Location**: The location endpoint returns the last known GPS coordinates of the customer's device.
+Location may not be available if the device hasn't reported its location yet.

-6. **Real-time Updates**: After collecting a device, refresh the customer list and dashboard to see updated statistics.
+8. **Real-time Updates**: After collecting a device, refresh the customer list and dashboard to see updated statistics.

 ---